githubuniverseworkshops/OctoFitApp-Universe2024/README.md

 Welcome to a custom Copilot workshop prepared by the **GitHub’s Expert Service team**!

 This workshop involves several technology stacks, therefore it is essential that you need to meet prerequisites as outlined in the prerequisites getting started if you want to follow along.
-Otherwise, you can always listen to what GitHub Expert Service team's instructor demo to see how it works in practice.
+Otherwise, please follow along and listen to what the GitHub Expert Service team's instructor demo to see how it works in practice.

 ## Objectives and key takeaways

 ### Objectives

 - Walk through a real-world use case:
-  - Building a fitness app from end to end.
+  - Building a fitness tracker app from end to end.
   - Create a full stack of technologies for the infrastructure, frontend, and backend.
-  - Using the latest Copilot features.
+  - Using the latest GitHub Copilot features.

 ### Key takeaways